panupeltola/AWS-Cloud-Operations/module7.md

 ![kuva](https://github.com/user-attachments/assets/6cae4b07-157c-45f3-9d03-26450c31f4af)

+I was instructed to look at NACL or network access control lists of the subnet.

+I had to look up what was the difference between a route table and NACL because they seemed to do the same thing in blocking traffic.

+The difference described in a Stack Overflow [forum post](https://stackoverflow.com/questions/60211533/what-is-the-diference-between-network-acl-and-route-tables-in-aws)  is that all traffic is checked against subnet's NACL rules and is working effectively as the firewall of the subnet.
+Route table only routes the traffic.
+If no route is found the packet is dropped so in a way they work in very similar way.
+Both need to allow traffic for it to go in or out the subnet.
+NACL is usually used for controlling larger entities like blocking all traffic from a certain IP address range or blocking some network traffic type for all interfaces inside the subnet.

 I ran the command 'aws ec2 describe-network-acls --filter "Name=association.subnet-id,Values='subnet-0ee36117ae7ed1ec0'" --query 'NetworkAcls[*].[NetworkAclId,Entries]''

 And in the output I saw an issue.